Cessnock

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 100 trips per day across all routes, equating to roughly four weekly trips per individual stop.
+On average, there are 100 trips per day across all routes, equating to about four weekly trips per individual stop.
+The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport